C2-Labs/atlas-deploy/README.md

 - SQL Database with 2 GB of storage
     - 5 ms (read), 10 ms (write)
     - 5 DTUs in running in Azure
-    - Aligned with SLAs for Production
+    - Standard Tier or higher, aligned with SLAs for Production
 - 10 GB of disk capacity for persistent file storage that can be expanded as needed
 <a name="database"/>